Taking part in a programme will call on you to apply your own time, effort and resources as an active collaborator in your own process.

 consider the timing

-The first thing to consider when thinking about signing up to a personal advancement programme as a means to improve your psychological wellbeing is the timing.
+The first thing to consider when thinking about signing up to a personal programme as a means to improve your psychological wellbeing is the timing.

 Think about how can schedule your time to create a space to prioritise investing in you.
 Whether you are thinking about one of the fixed-term duration or open ended programmes, ideally it is good to plan for a regularised pattern of attendance (day/time and or spacing between sessions), to keep the momentum of advancement going.